 When you encourage these types of discussions, you're not only learning about each other's preferences and fears, you're also gaining perspective on how others think about death.
 Starting the conversation can be challenging and may cause some unease in the beginning.
 The more you talk about it, the easier it becomes to come back to it to either add to the conversation or clarify some previous thoughts.

-What are the Benefits to Talking About Death?
+What Are the Benefits of Talking About Death?

 There are many reasons to consider talking about death with your loved ones.
 Some of the most important reasons are so that everyone is on the same page about their wants, needs, and expectations as they get nearer to death.